andrewldesousa/andrewldesousa.github.io/_posts/2020-02-09-linear-algebra-for-ml.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-This post contains the most useful Linear Algebra concepts used in Machine Learning.
-By mastering these concepts, the Linear Algebra involved in Machine Learning will not get in the way when it comes to understanding ML algorithms at a deep level.
-This post series is designed for people who want to do Machine Learning and either don't quite meet the Linear Algebra prerequisites or haven't seen Linear Algebra in a while and need a refresher.
+This post contains the basics of Linear Algebra for Machine Learning.
+This post is designed for people who want to do Machine Learning and either don't quite meet the Linear Algebra prerequisites or haven't seen Linear Algebra in a while and need a refresher.

 ## Linear Systems and Basic Definitions